 Another important step taken in the 2006 Reform was to strictly limit the grounds for the setting aside of an Italian-seated arbitral award.
 Both the final award and any partial award that decides the merits of a dispute may only be set aside on the limited grounds of nullity or revocation of the award, or for a third-party opposition when an award affects a third party's rights.
-The grounds for setting aside an award are limited to those procedural grounds specifically listed in the CCP.
+The grounds for setting aside an award are limited to those procedural grounds specifically listed in the CCP, along the lines of the Model law.
 A review by the courts of the merits of the dispute for an error of law is allowed only if expressly agreed to by the parties to the arbitration proceedings or as expressly foreseen in other very limited cases, such as for breaches of public policy.

 All applications relating to the setting aside of an award must be made to a court of appeal, with the possibility of a further appeal on limited grounds to the Supreme Court of Cassation.